bluelinden/podium/readme.md

 Game creation:
 1. Create a new Host
 2. Ask for a JSON file with the questions and game setup
+3. Create a Game object with it
-3. Wait for user join signals with the Host name.
+4. Wait for user join signals with the Host name.
-4. If there's a whitelist, compare the User ID to it.
+5. If there's a whitelist, compare the User ID to it.
-5. When a user joins, signal to them that they've joined a game and let them verify that they've joined the right game.
+6. When a user joins, signal to them that they've joined a game and let them verify that they've joined the right game.
-6. Once they've verified, either assign a random name to them or let them choose a name.
+7. Once they've verified, either assign a random name to them or let them choose a name.
-7. Check the name against any rules the host has set up.
+8. Check the name against any rules the host has set up.
-8. Once joined fully, put them on a waiting screen.
+9. Once joined fully, put them on a waiting screen.
 Send the client details on the game.

 Game joining:
 1. Create a User.